Adopting your first family dog is very heartwarming but also can be a bit of a challenge.

 - Who will also be living with my dog?
 If you reside in a multi-person household, everyone involved has to be on board with your decision.
 Otherwise, adopting a dog could create tension.

 Supplies You’ll Need

 Getting your supplies in order beforehand will make for an easy transition if you’ve decided to commit to adoption.
 On another note—congratulations!
 Below are a few items you should have in your animal arsenal before taking your new dog home.

 - Food: Some dog food brands carry breed-specific kibble or provide options for special dietary needs.
 Incorporate a diet that is ideal for your dog’s size, age, and activity levels.
 You will need at least two bowls for food and water.

 - Grooming Supplies: Basics such as a brush, nail clippers, and shampoo will typically suffice, with occasional trips to a professional groomer in between.

 - Identification: Some states require microchipping.
 If yours doesn’t, opting for this type of identification can help you keep track of your dog’s vaccination history and easily distinguish them in case they go missing.

 - Bed: Providing your dog with a space to call their own can help ease the transition period and improve their sleeping habits.

 - Crate: If you plan to travel with your dog, purchasing an airline-approved carrier can make it easier to take your pet places.

 - Toys: Dogs require entertainment as much as they need exercise.
-Providing a modest collection of toys can keep them stimulated while you go about daily chores.
+Providing a modest collection of toys keeps them stimulated while you do daily chores.